llmsystem/llmsys_f25_hw5/README.md

 To visualize the scaling improvement, please plot **2 figures** of the 2 performance metrics separately.
 A sample figure is shown below.
 Please save the figures in the directory `submit_figures`.
+You will receive full points if you can achieve faster training time and higher throughput with pipeline parallelism than model parallelism.

 Training Time | Tokens Per Second
 --- | ---